betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BetAngelMultipleMarketRatings.md

 If you have a list of ratings already in a spreadsheet that's even better - you'll be able to tweak the Excel formulas to work with whatever format your data is in.

 Wherever your ratings come from, you'll need to include them in the spreadsheet you're using to interact with Bet Angel.
-Here we're using an Excel [spreadsheet we edited for this strategy](./assets/BetAngel_MultipleMarketRatings.xls), and we've included a tab called RATINGS where you can copy in the runner names and ratings.
+Here we're using an Excel [spreadsheet we edited for this strategy](./assets/BetAngel_MultipleMarketRatings.xls), and we've included a worksheet called RATINGS where you can copy in the runner names, ratings and adjust other strategy variables.

 ![Automating a ratings based strategy with Bet Angel](./img/BARatingsBetsmartExample.jpeg)